jtracker-io/jt-server-deploy/README.md

 # Deploy JTracker Services using Docker Compose

-Using Docker Compose is the easiest way to bring up all Tracker services.
-It also deploys the dependent `etcd` backend and NGINX as reverse proxy.
+Using Docker Compose is the easiest way to bring up all JTracker services.
+It also deploys the dependent `etcd` backend and NGINX as a reverse proxy.

 ## Prerequisites